almostearthling/copyjob/README.md

 that particular parameter on would probably want to clean up the folders at the destination from unnecessary files, even when there are versions of the source documents (for example newer) that cause the copy operation to fail.

+Also, note that if a flat destination is chosen (`keep_structure = false`) and the job is set to walk subdirectories (`recursive = true`), the result might be unexpected when a file with the same name is found in the main directory and/or in subdirectories: which file will be copied depends on the order in which the OS traverses subdirectories, and which one of the homonymous source files is older in case only newer files are set to be replicated.

 ## Configuration of jobs